IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: IsoDAR Physics That Informs Design Goals

+Dark sector models were initially motivated by the existence of dark matter, which cannot be accommodated within the SM.
+The model postulates a ``dark sector'' of particles and forces that interact with the SM through ``portals.''
+Although motivated by the dark matter puzzle, dark sector models have expanded to address other theoretical and experimental puzzles.
+IsoDAR can search for evidence of the dark sector through mixing of the SM neutron, $n$, to a dark-sector neutron, $n^\prime$.
+Along with general connections to dark matter, by way of a dark sector, this effect is motivated by the discrepancy in neutron lifetime measurement between neutron beam and neutron bottle experiments \cite{Nico:2004ie,Yue:2013qrc,Serebrov:2017bzo,UCNt:2021pcg}.

-The neutron beam/bottle experiment lifetime discrepancy \cite{Nico:2004ie,Yue:2013qrc,Serebrov:2017bzo,UCNt:2021pcg} motivates neutron--dark sector couplings.
-Through $n \rightarrow n^\prime \rightarrow n$ transitions, we may see neutrons disappearing from the target and reappear in the LSC.
-The underground environment provides a low background and the LSC's size further adds to the sensitivity~\cite{Hostert:2022ntu}.
-Alternatively, if the $n^\prime$ are Majorana, then $n \rightarrow n^\prime \rightarrow \bar n$ may occur, depositing $\sim$2 GeV of energy in the LSC upon annihilation.
-This is a $B$ violating effect with implications for the early universe \cite{Berezhiani:2020vbe}.
+This analysis utilizes the contained neutron flux.
+Through $n \rightarrow n^\prime \rightarrow n$ transitions, neutrons can disappear from the target and reappear in the LSC.
+Along with the essential aspects of the source design discussed above, the underground environment that provides a low background and the LSC's size, allowing tight fiducial cuts add to the sensitivity~\cite{Hostert:2022ntu}.
+Alternatively, if the $n^\prime$ are Majorana, then $n \rightarrow n^\prime \rightarrow \bar n$ may occur ($\bar{n}\ldots$anti-neutron), depositing $\sim$2 GeV of energy in the LSC upon annihilation.
+This process is a $B$ violating effect with implications for the early universe \cite{Berezhiani:2020vbe}.
+This contribution to dark-sector studies is unique within a wide range of proposed dark-sector experiments, as discussed in Ref.~\cite{Batell:2022xau}.

+\paragraph{\it Example 2: The QCD Axion---} The QCD axion arises in theories that introduce a new symmetry to explain why CP violation is suppressed in QCD \cite{Peccei:1977hh, Backhouse:2021qca}.
+The introduction of the symmetry-breaking mechanism to make the new model parameter sufficiently small to agree with experimental data leads to the introduction of a new particle, the axion, $a$.
+There has been a long history of searches for the QCD axion at accelerators~\cite{Backhouse:2021qca}, and only a small open window of parameter space remains.
+IsoDAR can probe this territory~\cite{waites_axionlike_2023}.

-The photons and electrons in the target may also couple to axions and IsoDAR can probe uncharted territory with astrophysical and cosmological implications~\cite{waites_axionlike_2023}.
-In Fig.~\ref{ae} we show QCD axions coupling to electrons.
+This search employs the contained monoenergetic photon flux, generating axions by their coupling to photons.
+Axions can also couple to electrons, and the signature in the LSC is from interactions and decays involving both electrons and photons.
+In Fig.~\ref{ae} we show QCD axions coupling to electrons as an example of the capability.